-However, the biggest jump in popularity of this online marketplace was noted in the year 2012, when Airbnb increased the number of users fourfold and doubled the number of listings.
+However, the biggest jump in popularity of this online marketplace was noted in 2012, when Airbnb increased the number of users fourfold and doubled the number of listings.

-3. There are more than 7 million Airbnb accommodation listings around the globe, Airbnb data reveals.
+3. There are over 4 million Airbnb accommodation listings around the globe, Airbnb data reveals.

-4. There were around 1.1 million US properties available for Airbnb renting by the end of 2019, Airbnb statistics confirm.
+5. There were around 1.1 million US properties available for Airbnb renting by the end of 2019.

-On the other hand, 56% of American Airbnb tourists said that they economized their stay by renting through Airbnb instead of booking a hotel room.
+On the other hand, 56% of American Airbnb tourists said they economized their stay by renting through Airbnb.

-7. The market value of Airbnb reached $40 billion in 2019, Airbnb growth statistics show.
+8. The market value of the company reached $35 billion in 2019, Airbnb growth rate stats show.

 (Statista) (Financial Times) (Business Insider)